alec-huang-labs/p3/README.md

 # p3
-Product Landing Page
+Product Landing Page <br>
-[IMPORTANT] This is purely for educational purposes only.
+[IMPORTANT] This is strictly for educational purposes only.
 I am not affiliated with Oslo Coffee in anyway.
 Just a big fan.